mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 the client updates the "compatible" and "compatibilityError" fields as described above for TopologyType Single.
 Otherwise "compatible" is set to true.

+If the new server description is equal to the previous server description as defined in `Server Description Equality`_, stop the processing.

 It is possible for a multi-threaded client to receive an ismaster outcome from a server after the server has been removed from the TopologyDescription.